-As we have editorialized at Veterans Today, the War on Terror became a War of Terror, yet our own supposedly free media ignored the obvious and abandoned their sacred duty to keep the public informed about what its government was really doing.
+As we have editorialized at VT, the War on Terror became a War of Terror, yet our own supposedly free media ignored the obvious and abandoned their sacred duty to keep the public informed about what its government was really doing.

 Even when the former Qatari prime minister Sheikh Hamad bin Jassim bin Jaber al-Thani stated on the well-known Charlie Rose TV show, that the US Coalition had spent $132 billion trying to takeover Syria, the admission was ignored by the rest of Western media.

 Despite being in the post-Cold War era, we find ourselves in the middle of “might makes right” US foreign policy, where it simply states that a targeted country is a threat, where the US then gives itself the right to do whatever it wants under the guise of defense when it is really wanton aggression.

 This corrupt foreign policy has managed to convert our all-volunteer military force into what many, including former military people and families, consider a mercenary force for US multinational corporations.